 And to sit on the fence...

-It depends how you use your gut instinct, but in some cases, it may be right.
+It depends how you listen to your gut instinct, but in some cases, it may be right.
 Listening to your gut instinct can turn you away from losing bets.
 Equally, trusting it too much after doing the correct leg work can lead to not placing winning bets.

 As a new bettor, you may still be discovering what are good habits and what are bad habits.
 One trap new bettors fall into is staying within their comfort zone.
 This might be betting odds on, backing the Over betting market or sticking to backing the favorites and home teams.